By using this site, you agree to the Privacy Policy and Terms of Use.

 Overview of Salmon Pinwheels

 Salmon pinwheels are thin slices of salmon rolled around a filling, usually made of cream cheese, herbs, and other tasty ingredients.
 They look fancy, which makes them great for special occasions, but they are also easy enough to make for a weeknight dinner.
-These pinwheels are flexible – you can change the filling to fit your tastes and use either smoked or fresh salmon, depending on what you have.
+These pinwheels are flexible – you can change the filling to suit your taste and use either smoked or fresh salmon, depending on what you have available.

 Variations of Salmon Pinwheels

-Cream cheese and herbs are the most common filling, but there are lots of different variations to try.
+Cream cheese and herbs are the most common fillings, but there are numerous variations to try.
 For example, crab-stuffed salmon pinwheels are a fun twist that combines salmon with crabmeat for an extra seafood flavor.
-You can also use different herbs, like dill, chives, or basil, to make new flavors.
-Some people like smoked salmon pinwheels for their salty taste, while others prefer fresh baked salmon pinwheels for a lighter option.
+You can also use different herbs, such as dill, chives, or basil, to create new flavors.
+Some people like smoked salmon pinwheels for their salty taste, while others prefer fresh-baked salmon pinwheels for a lighter option.

 Ingredients and Choosing the Right Salmon